github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

     ignore:
       - "*/codeql-packs/**/experimental/**/qlpack.yml"

-To verify that you have the correct ``codeql-workspace.yml`` file, run ``codeql pack ls`` command in the same directory as your workspace.
+To verify that your ``codeql-workspace.yml`` file includes the CodeQL packs that you expect, run ``codeql pack ls`` command in the same directory as your workspace.
 The result of the command is a list of all CodeQL packs in the workspace.

 CodeQL workspaces and query resolution